-Your employee handbook is more than a resource employees will leave on their desks for years to come.
-It’s more than a recitation of basic employee rights and responsibilities too.
+Your employee handbook template is more than a resource employees will leave on their desks for years to come.
+It’s more than a recitation of basic staff rights and responsibilities too.
 In fact, it’s also a way to set forth your policies and expectations.

 Most generic handbooks include:

 - Vision and mission statements;